photography-ncbs/competition/Rules.md

 # Rules and Regulations
 ## Competition format
-The competition is divided into two sections (`people's choice` and `judges’ choices`) and all the participants will be automatically eligible for both of these.
+The competition is divided into two sections (`popular choice` and `judges’ choice`) and all the participants will be automatically eligible for both of these.
 The theme for each month’s competition will be notified over email.
-The competition will be active for 20 days, during which the participants can submit a maximum of 3 photos to the ongoing theme.
+The participants can submit a maximum of 3 photos to the ongoing theme.
 ### People’s choice
 All the photos will be up for voting by the campus community.
-At the end of the competition, the two most voted images will be declared as winner and runner-up.
+At the end of the competition, the two (or more, see below) most voted images will be declared as winner and runner-up.
 In case of a tie, the entries with the highest number of votes, will be considered as winners.
 ### Judges’ choice
 At the end of each round (theme) of the competition, our judges will assign points to each of the entries, and the one(s) with the most number of points will be declared as winners.

-*Winners’ photo(s) will be framed and displayed on the corridor next to reception for that entire month, following which, winner may take printed photo (if any) as a souvenir.
-Winning entries will be projected on the electronic display boards across campus.*
+*Winning entries will be projected on the electronic display boards across campus.*

 Competition will be carried out in following three phases
 * `Submission phase` Participants can upload their photos for ongoing theme which will be eligible for both the categories (People’s choice as well as Judges’ choice)